miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 drank it).
 At this crucial moment past was a familiar German journalist who listlessly, but loudly said: "Ah, again this
-Russian boxer-killer!
-"All boyfriends how Kaspersky blew it away.
+Russian boxer-killer"!
+All boyfriends how antivirus blew it away.
 Maiden, however, too merged somewhere - but after all, no one’s monitor cleaned up!
 A couple more of these patches, and here you are already